newvertex/imdb-search/README.md

 # imdb-search
 [![NPM](https://nodei.co/npm/imdb-search.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/imdb-search/)

 A wrapper on omdb module to easy select correct wanted item with all info
+Use ES6 Promise for search and get a title info.

 ## Installation
 with npm: